-To begin treatment with Traditional Chinese Medicine (TCM) you will need to schedule an initial consultation with Kath Bartlett, MS, LAc to have your health condition assessed, make a TCM diagnosis and develop a treatment plan.
+To begin treatment with Traditional Chinese Medicine (TCM) you will need to schedule an initial consultation with Dr. Kathleen Bartlett to have your health condition assessed, make a TCM diagnosis and develop a treatment plan.

 The initial consultation takes about an hour.
 Acupuncture treatment will begin at a follow-up appointment, which can be made later that same week.
 For patients presenting with an acute, painful condition or those who travel a long distance to get to the clinic office, an acupuncture treatment can be scheduled the day of the initial consultation.